hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

 If you need a custom R environment (`e.g.` with R packages not provided by modules), you can easily manage such environments with so-called `RStudio Projects <https://docs.posit.co/ide/user/ide/guide/code/projects.html>`_.
 RStudio Projects provide a self-contained, organized environment in R. Each project has its own working directory, workspace and history which helps to avoid conflicts between different projects.
 This structure encourages best practices such as using relative paths and version control (e.g. git).

-However, using RStudio Projects on a heterogenous HPC system posses a couple challenges.
+However, using RStudio Projects on a heterogenous HPC system posses some challenges.
-A first challenge stems from the fact that R packages are version dependent, which requires that each newly created project is associated with a specific R installation (or R module).
-While a package manager like `renv <https://rstudio.github.io/renv/articles/renv.html>`_ introduce some facilities in this direction compared to basic R, `renv` was not developed with heterogeneous HPC hardware in mind.
+The first challenge arrises when installing packages in your project's package library.
-This also immediately introduces the second challenge.
-By default, R packages are compiled for the specific CPU microarchitecture of the system used for their installation.
+By default, these R packages are compiled with ``"-march=native"``.
-Ideally you would want your project's package library to be compatible with as many architectures as possible without sacrificing performance.
+As a result, the package will be installed in a way that is optimal for the CPU microarchitecture of the node used for the installation.
+However, when you try to use that same package on a node with a different architecture, it may give worse performance or even break entirely.

+It is also important to be aware that R packages are version specific.
+A package installed for ``R/4.2.2`` may not work when used with ``R/4.4.1`` or visversa.
+Since there are many R versions available on our HPC system, as a user you should always be aware of which version to use for which project.

-With these difficulties in mind, we have developed vsc-Rproject which provides a convenient way to manage RStudio Project environments in a way that is compatible with our heterogenous HPC infrastructure.
-Check the instructions for :ref:`vsc-Rproject<vsc-Rproject>` and jump onto your VSC cluster to start using it.
+With these difficulties in mind, we have developed `vsc-Rproject` which provides a convenient way to manage RStudio Project environments in a way that is compatible with our heterogenous HPC infrastructure.

+Check the instructions for :ref:`vsc-Rproject <vsc-Rproject>` and jump onto your VSC cluster to start using it.

 .. _r_package_management_standard_lib: